PaulHuatingSun/PaulHuatingSun.github.io/resume.md

 GPA: 3.80/4.00 (Dean’s List for 8 times)
 Core Coursework: Computer Programming, Statistical Methods, Data Science, Machine Learning, Data Visualization, Geographic Information System

+# ABOUT ME

+> A motivated student who is currently studying at the University of Washington.
+Have decent experience in data science and database management.
+Has the ability to think critically and implement ideas to help the company.
+Willing to communicate with team members.
+Excited to learn new skills during collaboration.

 # TECHNICAL PROFICIENCIES
 - Computer Skills: Proficient in R, SQL, Python, Java, Tableau, PyCharm, IntelliJ IDEA, Jupyter Notebook, RStudio, Microsoft Office